 The Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs' Chief Economist chairs the CEN-MS which comprises chief economists and lead experts of national departments, appointed by EU countries, in charge of industry, competitiveness or economy portfolios that deal with economic analyses.

 The CEN-COM is co-run with the Directorate-General for Economic and Financial Affairs and comprises chief economists from the Commission services.

 Economic modelling and data analytics

-The Chief Economist Team is involved in economic modelling and data analytics on several specific topics and initiatives, including
+The Chief Economist Team undertakes economic modelling and data analytics on several specific topics and initiatives, including

 - firm liquidity and insolvency risks